jonask24/PhysicsGame/README.md

-# PhysicsGame
+# Physics Game
 A game featuring a manually programmed physics engine.

 ## Gameplay
-- The aim is to guide a network of balls to the target area.
+- The aim is to guide a network of balls to the target area
-- Players can only place new balls within the specified circle.
+- Players can only place new balls within the circle around mouse cursor
-- The game concludes if any ball comes into contact with the water.
+- The game concludes if any ball comes into contact with the water
-- The balls are linked by springs, affecting their movement dynamics.
+- The balls are linked by springs, affecting their movement dynamics

 ## Screenshots